T0mmy29/Soumith_secureu/README.md

 ```

 ## What it does
-Output subdomains of a website URL and the HTTP response code with a given wordlist .
-We can use socket to print the subdomains but I used nmap. <br/>
+Output subdomains of a website URL and the HTTP response code with a given wordlist .<br/>
 Checks for a valid SSL Certificate.<br/>
 Capture ports with their status in the range of 1 to 250.<br/>
 Determines if 'X-XSS-Protection' header is enabled or not.<br/>

+###NOTE

+We can use socket to print the subdomains but I used nmap.
+I have also attached the 100wordlist along with 1000wordlist for a better subdomain search.